CafeHub/opencafe/docs/source/quickstart/index.rst

     client = BaseHTTPClient()
     response = client.get('https://api.github.com/repos/cafehub/opencafe/issues/42')

-**Review note: Jose, correct me if I'm not clear on the cclogging bits** The ``cclogging`` package simplifies parts of working with the standard Python logger, such as creating and initializing a logger.
+The ``cclogging`` package simplifies parts of working with the standard Python logger, such as creating and initializing a logger.
 With logging enabled, let's execute our script again to see the difference.